hhuslamlab/sigmorphon2023/README.md

 ## Acknowledgements
-We gratefully acknowledge the support of the central HPC system ``HILBERT'' at Heinrich-Heine-University, Düsseldorf.
+We gratefully acknowledge the support of the central HPC system `HILBERT` at Heinrich-Heine-University, Düsseldorf.